 Bastrop Housing Authority is a public housing agency in Bastrop, Texas that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.

 Bastrop Housing Authority serves Bastrop.

 As of 05/21/2019, it is not known if Bastrop Housing Authority is either absorbing or billing Section 8 Housing Choice Voucher portability requests for porting in.
 Learn more about porting Housing Choice Vouchers to a new area here.

-As of March 31st, 2016 the Bastrop Housing Authority manages 22 active Housing Choice Vouchers.
+As of the most recent VMS report, Bastrop Housing Authority manages 22 active Housing Choice Vouchers.

 The following is a summary of the types of vouchers managed and the monthly costs of each:

 According to the 2016 Q4 Picture of Subsidized Households database, the housing authority's voucher program has an annual turnover of 7% having issued approximately 6 vouchers in the past year.
 The average voucher holder has received housing benefits for 9 years and 3 months.
 According to the 2016 PSH database, persons who were issued a voucher in the preceding 12 months waited an average of 20 months on the waiting list1.

 According to 2016 Q4 Picture of Subsidized Households data, the average voucher household contains 2.3 persons and has a household income of $16,701 per year.
 98% of households were very low income (VLI) and 76% were extremely low income (ELI).
 31% of households had wages as a major source of income, -1% of households had welfare (TANF, General Assistance or Public Assistance) as their primary source of income, and 69% of households had other income (Social Security, Disability or Pension) as their major source of income.